k8lion/k8lion.github.io/_pages/about.md

   - /about.html
 ---

 I am a PhD student at IRIT, University of Toulouse.
-My thesis topic is on brain-insired structural learning for artificial neural networks.
+My thesis topic is on brain-inspired structural learning for artificial neural networks.